Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

   - ~~RX resending~~
     - ~~RX save after resending~~
 - Expanding this to include the above
-- Verified that resending does resend the signal but it needs more testing.
-I am unsure if the ptchanbw and channel spacing will negatively affect things
+- ~~Verified that resending does resend the signal but it needs more testing.
+I am unsure if the ptchanbw and channel spacing will negatively affect things~~ Works very well after my rssi filtering, no issues after testing with 4 devices!

 Like all my stuff I work on it as I feel like it/have time.
 I don't put up partial code, only things that I know work.